-We assume that a neighborhood of the support of the physical measure $\mu$ can be foliated by a single chart: this basically means that we can partition the neighborhood by co-dimension-$c$ submanifolds.
-More specifically, this means that there is $F = \{F_\alpha\}_{\alpha\in A}$ a family of co-dimension-$c$ $C^3$ submanifolds on $\cM$, and a $C^3$ (we are not careful about the degree of differentiability) diffeomorphism between the neighborhood and an open set in $\R^M$, such that the image of $F_\alpha$ is the $c$-dimensional horizontal plane, $\{x:x_1=\ldots x_{M-c} = 0\}$.
+\lil{kou} \ree{ In this section we consider a more general phase space, $\cM$, which is a $M$-dimensional manifold. } We assume that a neighborhood of the support of the physical measure $\mu$ can be foliated by a single chart: this basically means that we can partition the neighborhood by $c$-dimensional submanifolds.
+More specifically, there is $F = \{F_\alpha\}_{\alpha\in A}$, a family of $c$-dimensional $C^3$ submanifolds on $\cM$, and a $C^3$ diffeomorphism between the neighborhood and an open set in $\R^M$, such that the image of $F_\alpha$ is the $c$-dimensional horizontal plane, $\{x:x_1=\ldots =x_{M-c} = 0\}$.
 Each submanifold is called a `leaf'.
-An extension to the case where the neighborhood admits not a single chart, but a foliated atlas composed of many charts, is possible and we leave it to the future.
+An extension to the case where the neighborhood admits not a single chart but a foliated atlas composed of many charts, is possible, and we leave it to the future.

 Under single-chart foliation, this section considers the system